clearsitedesigns/chromaViewMaster/README.md

 * **Sentiment Analysis:** Perform sentiment analysis on your documents to determine whether the overall tone is positive, negative, or neutral.
 Understand the emotional content of your text data.

 ![tag_cloud_sample](https://github.com/clearsitedesigns/chromaViewMaster/assets/5733537/44a3a7e1-87ab-46fb-9485-f68eaa35c3af)

+## Prerequisites

+- Python 3.7 or above
+- Operating System: Windows, macOS, or Linux
+- Conda (recommended for creating a clean environment)

 ## Installation and Usage